DaiSijie/massive-graph-analysis/readme.md

-# Server flow coreset experiments
+# MapReduce Implementation of the Server Flow Coreset

-## Introduction
+This is a java implementation of the [server flow coreset](https://arxiv.org/abs/2011.06481), which is suitable for deployment on e.g. AWS.

+## How to Run the Code

 The source code is located in the ```code``` folder and consists of standard Java files.
 Various dataset cleaners are located in the ```datasets``` folder.

-## Pre-requisites
-1. Make sure that you can run the Apache Hadoop word count example on your machine (https://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html#Example:_WordCount_v1.0)
+1. Make sure that you can run the Apache Hadoop [word count example](https://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html#Example:_WordCount_v1.0) on your machine.
+You need to use java JDK11.
 2. Make sure that you can compile the code located in  the code folder.
-You will need the Apache Hadoop library as well as JGraphT (https://jgrapht.org).
+You will need the Apache Hadoop library as well as JGraphT.
 Alternatively, you can use the pre-compiled ```code/HadoopServerFlowCoreset.jar```.
 It uses one mapper and two reducers in the first round.
 3. To verify that everything is set correctly, copy ```/datasets/testgraph.txt``` to your input folder and run the program using the following command:
 ```/path/to/hadoop jar /path/to/compiled.jar /path/to/inputfolder /path/to/outputfolder```